jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab15.md

 * Prevents pointer access optimizations.
 * Results in an RTL design that performs the expected four reads on input port ```d_i``` and two writes to output port ```d_o```.

-Even if the ```volatile``` keyword is used, the coding style of accessing a pointer multiple times still has an issue in that the function and test bench do not adequately model multiple distinct reads and writes.
+Even if the ```volatile``` keyword is used, the coding style of accessing a pointer multiple times still has an issue because the function and test bench do not adequately model multiple distinct reads and writes.
 In this case, four reads are performed, but the same data is read four times.
 There are two separate writes, each with the correct data, but the test bench captures data only for the final write.

 The C simulation report is shown below:

 <div align=center><img src="Images/15/4.png" alt="drawing" width="100"/></div>

 The Multi-Access volatile pointer interface can be implemented with wire interfaces.
 If a FIFO interface is specified, Vitis HLS creates an RTL test bench to stream new data on each read.
-Because no new data is available from the test bench, the RTL fails to verify.
+The RTL fails to verify because no new data is available from the test bench.
 The test bench does not correctly model the reads and writes.

 ### stream _good